General Mills Logo

 General Mills Logo 1928

-The designers stylized the mill wheel by turning the blades and arranging them in the shape of flower petals.
+The designers stylized the mill wheel by turning the blades and arranging them like flower petals.
 This part of the composition consisted of many orange and white stripes.
-In the center was a small navy blue circle monogrammed in orange “GMI.”
+In the center was a small navy blue circle monogrammed in orange with the initials “GMI.”
 The same dark blue ring served as a frame for the logo.
-It contained two ears of wheat at the bottom and the white inscription “General Mills, Inc.” at the top.
+It contained two ears of wheat at the bottom and the inscription “General Mills, Inc.” in white at the top.
 For the phrase, a flattened bold font with long serifs was used.

 1949 – 1956